ClusterM/wg-obfuscator/README.md

 The obfuscator automatically determines the direction (obfuscation or deobfuscation) for each packet, so the configuration files on both the client and server sides look nearly identical.
 The only thing that matters is that both sides use the same key.

 **The key** is simply a plain text string.
-Cryptographic strength is not required here - feel free to use any common word or phrase (longer is better, but even four or five characters is usually enough in practice).
+Cryptographic strength is not required here: feel free to use any common word or phrase (longer is better, but even four or five characters is usually enough in practice).
 The main thing is that your key is not the same as everyone else’s!

 ## Configuration